German steel workers agree pay rise - union

 Inflation in Germany stands at about 0.9 percent.

-Last week IG Metall called strikes at plants operated by steel companies including ThyssenKrupp (TKAG.DE), Salzgitter (SZGG.DE), ArcelorMittal (ISPA.AS) and Finland's Outokumpu (OUT1V.HE).

-(Reporting by Tom Kaeckenhoff; Writing by Maria Sheahan, Kirsti Knolle; Editing by Gareth Jones)
+Last week IG Metall called strikes at plants operated by steel companies including ThyssenKrupp, Salzgitter , ArcelorMittal and Finland's Outokumpu .
+(Reporting by Tom Kaeckenhoff; Writing by Maria Sheahan; Editing by Alan Raybould)